Women’s History Month 2025 – Black Women Entrepreneurs: Leading the Way with $60 Billion in Annual Revenue

 More women than men hold college degrees.
 Today, 47% of US women ages 25 to 34 have a bachelor’s degree, compared to 37% of men.
 This trend is consistent across racial and ethnic groups, showing that women, particularly the younger generation, are making significant strides in higher education.

-This educational achievement positions women as more qualified, but despite their higher educational attainment, they still face wage disparities.
+This educational achievement positions women as more qualified, but they still face wage disparities despite their higher educational attainment.

 Women in the Workforce: